subhajitmaji2607/prismaLearning/README.md

 Run <npx prisma db pull> to turn your database schema into a Prisma schem Run <npx prisma generate> to generate the Prisma Client.
 You can then start querying your database.

-run all migation at once
+run all migration at once
 npx prisma migrate dev
-**If no migtation availabe in prisma directory then run npx prisma migrate dev --name init
+**If no migration available in prisma directory then run npx prisma migrate dev --name init

-generate new migration after changing something in schema.prisma npx prisma migrate dev --name <your_migartion_name>
+generate new migration after changing something in schema.prisma npx prisma migrate dev --name <your_migration_name>
 <npx prisma generate> is called under the hood by default, after running prisma migrate dev.

 Run <npx prisma format> to format schema.prisma